Farhan Ahmed Malhi: Early life

 Farhan was born in Lahore, Pakistan.
-He completed his studies from National College Of Business Administration & Economics and graduated with an MBA degree.
+He completed his studies from National College of Business Administration & Economics and graduated with an MBA degree.

 Career

-He began his career as VJ on Style360 and then he started modeling.
+He began his career as a VJ on Style360 and then started modeling.
 In 2015 he made his debut as an actor in drama Kaisay Tum Se Kahoon as Ajju.
 He was noted for his roles in dramas Tumhari Natasha, Shehrnaz and Kathputli.
 He also appeared in dramas Rani Nokrani, Maamta, Tere Lie, Shiza, Faltu Larki and Rashk.
 Since then he appeared in dramas Hiddat, Kaisa Hai Naseeban, Laikin, Uraan, Banno and Mohabbat Chor Di Maine.